Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Investments made in companies that are specifically chosen for their environmental or moral credentials.
 Defence contractors, or companies known to use contentious labour practices, will generally be avoided by ethical investors.

-Ethical trade can refer to many different things but is most often used as an umbrella term for any business practices that promote socially and/or environmentally responsible trading.
+Often used as an umbrella term for any business practices that promote socially and/or environmentally responsible trading.

 Selling your goods or services overseas.